fungenomics/sandbox/README.md

 # Sandbox toy repository
-A sandbox to test our workflow
+A sandbox to test & demo our github / R package development workflow